porrasm/tsoha-2019/documentation/use_cases.md

 ```
 #### Deleting

 The user can delete his or her posts, comments and account.
+Currently however a user cannot be deleted sometimes if someone has comments in his posts.
+Also you might not be able to delete a post if it has comments.

 ```sql
 Query for deleting posts: